mleone10/blog/content/posts/analog-gtd.md

     - GTD
 ---

 I've experimented with a lot of different task-management systems in my life.
-My current personal productivity system is a collection of tools and practices carefully honed to help me succeed in every area of my life.
+My current personal productivity system is a collection of tools and practices carefully honed to help me keep track of everything, and most of it is contained in a single notebook.

 ## Tools
 ### The Notebook